qcri-social/AIDR/API-documentation.md

     "statusMessage": "",
     }

+`statusCode` represents one of the statutes mentioned and described below.

+* INITIALIZING: represents that a collection request is starting-up.
+* RUNNING: represents collection task is running fine.
+* ERROR: represents a fatal error.
+Collection request must be submitted again.
+* RUNNING-WARNING: represents that collection task is running but with some warning (e.g., twitter track limit warning, stall warning etc.)
+* STOPPED: shows that request to stop a collection is fulfilled and collection has been stopped.
+* NOT-FOUND: represents a given collection reference is not found in the Fetcher module.

+`message`: this shows textual description of a given statusCode.

 ## 2. Stop a collection
 GET: `/stop?id=xxx`

 id: represents the collectionCode.

-Example call: `.../fetcher/twitter/stop?id=4534`
+Example call: `.../twitter/stop?id=4534`

-## Get status of a running collection by collection code
+## 3. Get status of a running collection by collection code
 GET: `/status?id=xxx`

 id: represents the `collectionCode`.

-Example call: `.../fetcher/twitter/status?id=324`
+Example call: `.../twitter/status?id=324`

 Response:

     {
     "collectionCode": "syria-civil-war",
     "collectionName": "Syria Collection",
-   "toTrack": "syria, damascus, hama, #syrie", "tweetsCount": 60,
+    "toTrack": "syria, damascus, hama, #syrie",
+    "tweetsCount": 60,
-   "lastDocument":"here twitter message will appear", "statusCode": "RUNNING",
+    "lastDocument":"here twitter message will appear",
+    "statusCode": "RUNNING",
     "statusMessage": "",
      }

-## 3. Get the status of all running tasks
+## 4. Get the status of all running tasks
 GET: `/status/all`

-Example call: `.../fetcher/twitter/status/all`
+Example call: `.../twitter/status/all`

-## 4. Persist all running collections to disk
+## 5. Persist all running collections to disk
 GET: `/manage/persist`

 This service intended to be used before deploying new versions of the application.
-The service persist all running collections in a JSON file on server's default configuration location.
+The service persists all running collections in a JSON file on server's default configuration location.
 After the deployment, you can use the following service to run collections that were persisted.

-## 5. Run persisted collections
+## 6. Run persisted collections
 GET: `/manage/runPersisted`

-This service intended to be used after deploying a new version of the system so to run the persisted collection those were backed up.
+This service intended to be used after deploying a new version of the application so to re-start the persisted collections.
 This service reads the persisted file from the disk, and starts collections.